 - No trading.
 No panicking.
 Keep and hold – I am in for the long shot on a 10+ year investment horizon

 - Keep costs low.
-Total Expense Ratio at maximum 0.30%
+Total Expense Ratio (TER) at a maximum of 0.30%

 How I buy and sell ETFs

-In order to buy and sell ETFs, I opened a free online trader account at an online bank.
-I chose ING-Diba as the trader account is absolutely free and more than 200 ETFs can be bought totally free.
-When selling ETFs, ING-Diba charges 0.29% which is the lowest I have seen on the market.
-More about ING-Diba and their trader account here: https://www.ing-diba.de/wertpapiere/etf/
+I am buying and selling ETFs, using a free online trader account at an online bank.
+I chose ING Bank as their online trader account is absolutely free and more than 200 ETFs can be bought without any transaction fees.
+When selling ETFs, ING Bank charges 0.29% which is the lowest I have seen on the market.
+More about ING Bank and their free trader account here: https://www.ing-diba.de/depotkwk/aa/aUKCGROZnA